promptfoo/promptfoo/site/blog/excessive-agency-in-llms.md

 ### Common Examples

+Excessive agency arises in a handful of ways, but there are a few common patterns.

 ![excessive agency examples](/img/blog/excessive-agency/excessive-agency-examples.svg)

 - **Overreaching tools**: Most LLM providers have first-class support for ["tools" or functions](https://platform.openai.com/docs/guides/function-calling), which is just a fancy way of saying "APIs that are exposed to the LLM".

   These APIs frequently include unnecessary functionality.
 For example, document summarization tool might also have edit and delete capabilities, expanding the potential attack surface.

 - **Insecure APIs**: LLMs cannot be trusted with access to backend systems.
 We often see IDOR-style vulnerabilities where an LLM can make arbitrary data references.